rikedyp/LearnAPL/Design.md

 ### Development
   Outline of goals and provisional timeline of development process
   - Prototype (in progress)
+    - Clickable map for topics covered so far
+    - Mock structure for mini course
+    - Subset of searchable items in datatable
     By 10/05/2019
   - Core language (up to that included in the 2019/03 course) TBD